shushtain/farba.nvim/README.md

 ## Setup

 Setup is optional and used only to change default config options.
-If the config table is outside of `setup()` function, use `---@type Farba.Config` to enable LSP help.
+If the config table is outside `setup()` function, use `---@type Farba.Config` to enable LSP help.

 ### Defaults